When

 financier

-lying
+lying dead

-before
+before the

 great